cryptoisgood/wdfx/README.md

 Commands:
-  new [options] <Project-name>     creates new wdfx project init                             configured wdfx for your project reset [options]                  restart wdfx container destroy [options] <name>         destroys container and state of project deploy [options] <canisterName>  Deploys all or a specific canister from the code in your
+  new [options] <Project-name>     creates new wdfx project init                             configures your project to use wdfx reset [options]                  restart wdfx container destroy [options] <name>         destroys container and state of project deploy [options] <canisterName>  deploys all or a specific canister from the code in your
                                    project.
-By default, all canisters are deployed start [options]                  Starts the local replica and a web server for the current project ssh                              allows you to enter wdfx environment and execute dfx commands directly. for advanced users only
+By default, all canisters are deployed start [options]                  starts the local replica and a web server for the current project ssh                              allows you to enter wdfx environment and execute dfx commands directly. for advanced users only